Financial Aid Programs

-The Full-Time Student Success Grant (FTSSG) is a new CA State program beginning with Fall 2015.
+The Full-Time Student Success Completion Grant is a CA State program that started Fall 2015.

-- It is designed for students who were granted a Cal Grant B for the 2016-17 year and are getting disbursements at the Full-Time amount.
+- It is designed for students who are granted a Cal Grant B or C and are getting disbursements at the full-time amount.

-If you have any questions, please do not hesitate to contact the Financial Aid Office.
+If you have any questions, please contact the Financial Aid Office.